MarioTurco/marioturco/README.md

 <ul>
   <li> G. Angelopoulos, F. Vigni, A. Rossi, G. Russo, M. Turco and S. Rossi, "Familiar Acoustic Cues for Legible Service Robots," 2022 31st IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), Napoli, Italy, 2022, pp. 1187-1192, doi: 10.1109/RO-MAN53752.2022.9900699. </li>
 </ul>

+<h3>Last Project </h3>
+Study of the state of the art regarding image and frescoes reconstruction with both a supervised and a blind approach.
+Design and development of a method for improving the current state of the art of the supervised approach based on Scale Invariant Feature Trans- form(SIFT), Simple Linear Iterative Clustering (SLIC), K-means clustering and Normalized Cross-Correlation matching

 <h3>Hobbies</h3>
 <ul>
 <li> <a href="https://www.flickr.com/photos/turcomario/"> Photography </a> </li>